feedcast/scott/README.md

 * `GET /api/episodes?page=N&per_page=Y` - Returns the list of all episodes
 * `GET /api/episodes/:uuid` - Returns the specific episode
 * `GET /api/categories/:slug?page=N&per_page=Y` - Returns the list of categories

-### Asynchronous taks

-**Important**

-On an ideal scenario we would have a streamlined pipeline to manage the asynchronous tasks, meaning that everytime a new channel is created it would trigger its own sychronization, the same is valid for episodes and audios.
-However, given the current aspects of our infrastructure, it makes more sense to use a "cron task" approach, because it is cheaper and it serve its purpose.
-Either way our operations are prepared to the switch since the conception, if at some point we need to create a more automated pipeline it is not difficult.

-#### Synchronization

-In order to synchronize the channels' data with the XML feeds, run: `make synchronize`.

-That will sequentially download and process all the XML RSS feeds, creating new episodes or updating the existing ones.

-The task takes a while to run if there are lots of channels, grab a chair.

-#### Audio Analysis

-In order to analyse the episodes' audio info with the real audio files, run: `make analyse`.

-That will sequentially download and process all the audio files, adding information like codec, duration, size, sample rate, bitrate and more.

-The task takes a while to run, but it is limited to 100 audio files per run, it prioritizes the last published episodes always.